Short story class in Seattle

 If you’re a Seattle writer with an interest in short stories, I hope you’ll join me.
 It’ll be fun, and I’d love the chance to help you with your work.

-17 Responses to “Short story class in Seattle”
+17 thoughts on “Short story class in Seattle”

 @Zack — now where’s your commitment?
 (Big grin).
 Maybe one of these days I’ll teach out in the bigger world, who knows?